Admin Guide

 Overview

 Event Manager is where you create, edit, cancel, and reinstate events.
+It has three top-level tabs: Events, Registrations, and Notifications.
 Events appear on the public calendar, upcoming events widget, and home page registration bar.

 Permission required: eventManager or admin role.